 Workers’ Compensation Covers Medical Expenses Related to Work Injuries

 In Ohio, workers’ compensation will pay any reasonable and necessary medical expenses related to the work injury or illness.
-Even if the employee does not miss any days of work, if an on-the-job injury requires medical care, it can be covered.
+Even if the employee misses no work, if an on-the-job injury requires medical care, it can be covered.
 Medical benefits can include payment for:

 - Doctor visits